 Postgraduate Study Space

-The School of History tries to provide all research postgraduates with access to desks, though the growing number of PhD candidates and pressures upon University space is making this increasingly difficult.
+The School of History aspires to provide all research postgraduates with access to desks, though the growing number of PhD candidates and pressures upon University space is making this increasingly difficult, and it is in particular unlikely that first year PGRstudents will have a desk space.
+Priority at the moment is given to students who are at the writing up stage of their thesis.
 Working space is allocated by the Director of Postgraduate Studies; students should initially make contact with Mrs Elsie Johnstone in the School Office, St Katharine’s Lodge (tel 462907; e-mail firstname.lastname@example.org.)

 If you are lucky enough to be allocated study space, please adhere to the following rules: